The new UK Aid Direct funding round opened to applicants on Monday 18 May 2020 at 10:00am (UK time).

 All applicants will need to demonstrate how they are working with national level implementing partners to create and build partnerships that can drive relevant sustainable development results.

 We cannot fund certain types of organisations or projects.
-Learn more on the what will not be funded page.

 All formal consortium members must meet the UK Aid Direct Community Partnership applicant organisation eligibility criteria.

 If the formal consortium does not have its own management structure, one member of the consortium will need to be elected as the ‘lead’ organisation; that is the organisation through which all funding would be channelled and who would operate as the main point of contact for the duration of the project.

 Organisations may apply both as an individual organisation and as a member of a consortium at the same time.
 If successful, the consortium grant would be counted as a grant held by each of the consortium members and would count towards the maximum combined grant model allowance of five live UK Aid Direct grants of different type types.